What’s the Florida Debt Statute of Limitations? Know the Twists and Turns

 Debtor Acknowledges the Debt

 On the flip side, if you enter into a settlement agreement or make a payment toward the debt, that can also extend the statute of limitations.
+Entering into a payment plan with the creditor can also reset the statute of limitations.

 Expired Debt and Fair Debt Collection Practices

-Debtors in Florida are protected under the Fair Debt Collection Practices Act (FDCPA) and Florida’s Consumer Collection Practices Act (FCCPA), which sets strict guidelines for debt collectors.
-Under the FDCPA and FCCPA.
-Generally, as it applies to expired debt, the case law generally allows creditors to collect on expired debt, but they have to disclose that it is passed the statute of limitations.
-If they fail to make the disclosure, they may have violated the statute and that could entitle the consumer to recover damages.
+Generally, as it applies to expired debt, the case law allows creditors to collect on expired debt, but they have to disclose that it is past the statute of limitations.
+If they fail to make the disclosure, they may have violated the statute and can be held liable for damages, including statutory damages, court costs, and attorneys’ fees.
+Violating the FDCPA can result in debt collectors being held liable for damages, including attorney’s fees and court costs.

 You’ll Need to Make Your Case